vircadia/vircadia-docs-sphinx/docs/source/host/theater-domain-tutorial.md

 1. Opening up the console (CTRL + ALT + J).
 2. Typing `JSON.stringify(MyAvatar.position)`.
-3. Or by hitting the "/" button and reaing the "position" in the middle column.
+3. Or by hitting the "/" button and reading the "position" in the middle column.
 ![](_images/audio-settings.png)

 Audio Zones are defined by a start and end coordinate value for each of the three axes in-world.
 An example of how you might choose to define your zones is illustrated in the diagram below.
 In the sample, the X and Z values are defined along their respective axes, and the Y start and end would be the value of the floor and ceiling.
 To add audio zones to the Microphone stands in Zaru, create a smaller region within the audience.